bachmeil/embedrv2/README.md

 A second big change is that I had time to figure out D's compile time metaprogramming.
 The end result is that you no longer have to write wrappers for your D functions.
 For instance, you don't have to convert between the R and D data types.
 You create a file with D functions.
 You call `exportRFunction`, `exportRFunctions`, or `exportRModule` as a mixin and D handles the data passing for you.
 There's now a `@export_R` UDA that functions as `export (R)` would if it existed.

-For D programs embedding R, the installation is much simplified, due to the inclusion of the RInsideC functionality in RInside.
+**Please note that as of June 2022, I have not done any work related to D programs that embed an R interpreter.** You should continue to use the original embedr for that.
+That is next on my list.
+Installation is greatly simplified due to the inclusion of RInsideC functionality in RInside.
+The final piece I have not figured out is the best way to hold data persistently inside R without lots of boilerplate or clumsy syntax.
+Most likely this will take the form of creating structs on the D side that pass the data to R on construction, hold information about accessing the R data, and delete the R data on destruction.
+I think that's going to require reference counting, but would be happy to learn otherwise.

-Things are different on the Windows side too.
-WSL is now stable and available on the computers of almost all potential Windows users.
+Things are different on the Windows side, too.
+I spent countless hours playing with DLLs and import libraries and Visual Studio and all that jazz.
+WSL is stable and available on almost all Windows computers used for data analysis.
 VS Code has strong support for D, R, and WSL.
-That's good, because it means the lack of a Windows maintainer is no longer a big deal - just run your program in WSL if you're using Windows.
-That wasn't possible in 2014.
-VS Code wasn't released until 2015.
-WSL wasn't released until 2016.
-I stopped new development on embedr in early 2018 due to a change in my job, so Windows is a very different beast today than when I was actively working on embedr.
+The lack of a Windows maintainer is not a big deal for embedrv2.
+I didn't have that option when I started this project.

-I also moved everything from Bitbucket (which these days is not the most pleasant experience) to Github.
-You can use Github discussions to ask basic questions.
+Finally, I've moved all development from Bitbucket to Github.
+There was a time that Bitbucket was the cloud version control system of choice.
+That ceased to be the case several years ago.
+The move to Github means you can use Github discussions to ask basic questions.

-Overall, the experience should feel much cleaner, from installation to usage.
+Overall, the experience should be much cleaner, from installation to usage.

 # Example